 Acorns portfolios typically consist of a group of six ETFs, which feature expense ratios from as low as 0.05% to as high as 0.20%.
 Apart from those, though, there are no additional fees, which makes Acorns a surprisingly cost-effective investment platform.

-These recommended portfolios typically come from Vanguard and Blackrock ETFs, and were constructed based on Modern Portfolio Theory (MPT), making sure they’re appropriately diversified between government and corporate bonds, as well as large and small cap market stocks.
+The company also claims that its portfolios are mostly based on products offered by Vanguard and Blackrock ETFs, and were constructed based on Modern Portfolio Theory (MPT), making sure they’re appropriately diversified between government and corporate bonds, as well as large and small cap market stocks.

 There are some tradeoffs for such simplicity, however.
 For instance, you can’t really create specific retirement accounts like Roth IRAs; all of these Acorns accounts qualify as personal investment accounts.
 This means younger investors exclusively using Acorns won’t be able to take advantage of those tax-advantaged accounts.